apaezp/Guess-my-number-game/README.md

-# This is my first project created using Javascript!
+# Guess my number Game!
 It's a game in which you should guess the secret number between a range of 1 to 20.

 Check the github page and play it yourself!